ravgotrasahil/ravgotrasahil-github.io/teaching/r/bballbets/bballbets.md

 ### Logistic regression

 In this walk-through, you'll learn about the logistic regression model.
-Key ideas:
+Learning goals:
-\* Fit a linear probability model and recognize its shortcoming.
+\* Fit a linear probability model and recognize its shortcomings.
 \* Fit a logistic regression model.
 \* Compute standard errors and confidence intervals using both bootstrapping and the central limit theorem.
+\* Make predictions from a logistic regression model.

 Data files:
 \* [bballbets.csv](bballbets.csv): Data on college basketball games.